eclipse-archived/ceylon-lang.org/documentation/tour/annotations.md

 `Attribute<Bottom,String>` would constrain the annotation to occur only at program elements that declare an attribute of type `String`.

-Here's a couple of examples I copied and pasted straight from the language spec:
+Here's a couple of examples from the language spec:

 <pre class="brush: ceylon">
     shared interface Scope